 This is an exciting programme that is designed to address the market need for highly skilled technical managers in the ICT and telecommunications industry that have a broad knowledge across both technology and business.

 This new programme exploits the established and highly successful portfolio of telecommunications MSc modules run by the UCL Department of Electronic & Electrical Engineering (EEE) in combination with four specially designed business modules to create a focused MSc degree in Telecommunications with Business.
 These four business modules draw on the experience of leading experts from industry and academia in the area of business planning, financial and management accounting, regulation, marketing and product management.

 This course aims to provide the management tools and techniques of an MBA programme but with the focussed application to the specific industry that an MSc can provide.
 It is aimed at both recent graduates and those with experience who seek accelerated progression to senior management and technical positions.
 We expect graduates of this new programme to be highly attractive to employers across a very diverse range of sectors.

-The course requires students to successfully complete 8 modules (4 Technical and 4 Business) and a dissertation.
-Students can apply to study the programme over 1 year full time basis or 2 years part time.
+The course requires students to successfully complete 8 modules (4 technical and 4 business) alongside a dissertation.
+Students can apply to study the programme over a 1 year full time basis or 2 years part time.